-

 What does it cost to insulate a 40x60 building?

-Insulation costs vary from coast to coast, but an average cost to insulate a 40x60x12 building would be around $11,800 for 3" (R-11) fiberglass insulation for both the walls and roof.
+Insulation costs vary from coast to coast, but an average cost to insulate a 40x60x16 metal building would be between $2,200 and $5,800 for 3 inch thick (R-11) fiberglass insulation for both the walls and roof installed by a professional crew.

 Further Reading

-BuildingsGuide makes finding reputable manufacturers of prefab buildings in America & Canada quick and easy so that you can choose the best vendor for your needs and budget.
+BuildingsGuide simplifies the process of finding reputable suppliers of prefab metal buildings, allowing you to select the ideal vendor for your needs and budget.

-Since 2004, over 200,000 buyers have saved an average of 28% on their new structure using our multiple quote service.
+Since 2004, over 200K buyers have saved an average of 28% on their project with our multiple quote service.

-Let us help you find the ideal metal building for sale.
+Let us help you find the ideal metal building for sale at the best price.

 - Tell us about your project